 Further correspondence seen by Europe Street, however, shows that by mid-July the log in only worked using the old passport number.
 The Home Office explained the delay with the “exceptionally large number of new applications” and told Robert it was “unable to give a timescale for when these details will be updated.”

-The Home Office reassured Robert that this would not have any effect on his application to become a British citizen, as he is planning to do.
-But what about potential work contracts or travels abroad, Robert asked?
+The Home Office reassured Robert that this would not have any effect on his application to become a British citizen, as he was planning to do.
+But what about potential work contracts, Robert asked?
 “This is just another of the pitfalls of the settled status scheme that no one had envisaged before,” he said.

 “The need to send new passports or ID cards to the Home Office is a problem, especially for people who travel or live abroad,” she said.
-“Having ‘settled status’ allows to spend a period of time outside the country and people who have jobs elsewhere would not want to send their passports by post.”
+“Having ‘settled status’ allows to spend a period of time outside the country and people who have jobs elsewhere would not want to send their passports by post,” Ms Drozdowicz added.

-Contacted by Europe Street in July 2019, the Home Office said that while at the moment new ID documents have to be sent in for manual verification, the online system would soon allow to make the changes through the “Update My Details” function.
+Contacted by Europe Street in July 2019, the Home Office said that while new ID documents have to be sent in for verification, the online system would soon allow to make the changes through the “Update My Details” function.

 “We are currently working on delivering a fast, secure and user friendly process for applicants to add new ID documents to their status profile through an entirely online process and expect this service to be available later this summer,” the Home Office said.

-Contacted for an update, the Home Office told Europe Street the new system is expected to become available “in the coming months, following extensive user testing.”
+Contacted for an update in February 2020, following information from readers that the online update option was not available yet, the Home Office told Europe Street the new system was expected to become available “in the coming months, following extensive user testing.”

 In February 2020 the Home Office added: “It is not necessary for EU citizens and their families to update new ID document until free movement ends on 31 December 2020.”